 Many automatic failovers are so brief that you won't notice them.
-You can check the Automatic Failovers graph in the Cloud Console to see the number of requests that were automatically rerouted over a given period of time: open the list of instances, click the instance name, then click Monitoring.
+You can check the Automatic Failovers graph in the Google Cloud console to see the number of requests that were automatically rerouted over a given period of time: open the list of instances, click the instance name, then click Monitoring.